-An important difference between the proposed \textsc{Cyqlone} method from \Cref{sec:cyclocp} and the methods from \cite{wright_partitioned_1991} and \cite{nielsen_structure_2015} is that \textsc{Cyqlone} eliminates all states and controls before applying cyclic reduction, whereas \cite[(42)]{wright_partitioned_1991} keeps the separator states in the reduced problems, and \cite[(6.37)]{nielsen_structure_2015} keeps both separator states and controls in the master problem.
+An important difference between the proposed \cyqlone{} method from \Cref{sec:cyqlone} and the methods from \cite{wright_partitioned_1991} and \cite{nielsen_structure_2015} is that \cyqlone{} eliminates all states and controls before applying CR, whereas \cite[(42)]{wright_partitioned_1991} keeps the separator states in the reduced problems, and \cite[(6.37)]{nielsen_structure_2015} keeps both separator states and controls in the master problem.
 The reason for keeping some states and controls is to obtain reduced problems with a structure similar to the original problem.
-However, since the CR phase of these algorithms is the main bottleneck if the number of processors is large, it is advantageous to reduce the size of the blocks that need to be processed using CR by eliminating the states and controls early on, as in \textsc{Cyqlone}.
-The effect of the block sizes during the CR phase can be observed in the elimination trees of \Cref{mat:pdp-pri,mat:cyqlone-N8}. \Cref{tab:compare-ocp-solvers} compares the block sizes used during the cyclic reduction phase of different methods.
+However, since the CR phase of these algorithms is the main bottleneck if the number of processors is large, it is advantageous to reduce the size of the blocks that need to be processed using CR by eliminating the states and controls early on, as in \cyqlone{}.
+The effect of the block sizes during the CR phase can be observed in the elimination trees of \Cref{mat:pdp-pri,mat:cyqlone-N8}. \Cref{tab:compare-ocp-solvers} compares the block sizes used during the CR phase of different methods.